reidmorrison/net_tcp_client/README.md

 ## Net::TCPClient API

-Net::TCPClient is a drop in replacement for TCPSocket when used as a client.
+Net::TCPClient is similar to `Socket` when used as a client.

-The initializer is the only deviation since it accepts several new options that support automatic failover, re-connect and messaging retries.
+Net::TCPClient has a different initializer to support automatic failover, re-connect and messaging retries.
+It also introduces new exceptions that are derived from `::Socket::Error` for timeout and connection failures.

 ## Example